UON Graduate Research has compiled five lists of Frequently Asked Questions for future and current HDR candidates.

 For your first enrolment you will be asked to complete some mandatory tasks, such as updating your contact details and accepting the terms and conditions, before you may proceed.
 If you have any conditions attached to your enrolment these must also be cleared before you may proceed.

 International students will enrol for the first time at their scheduled Meet and Greet session.
 All subsequent enrolments can be completed individually, either on or off-campus.

 For more information, visit Enrolment.

 If your offer of admission letter advises that you must undertake coursework, UON Graduate Research will automatically enrol you and advise you via email.
 If, once you’ve commenced your higher degree by research program you and/or your supervisor may determine that you would benefit in enrolling in a coursework subject.
-You may request to do so by completing a variation to candidature form.
+You may request to do so by completing the applicable variation to candidature form.
 Once this form is received and approved UON GR will enrol you and notify you via email.